Couples Estate Planning Bundle

 The Medical POA allows you to appoint loved ones.
 If you lose mental capacity then they decide your:

-But only if you can’t make decisions yourself.
+But only if you cannot make decisions yourself.

 An enduring guardian makes decisions about: